hespoz/suscription-microservices/README.md

 * Spring boot: Used to create a serverless web application.
 * Spring web: For create all the controllers and routers.
 * Hystrix: For implement the faultback strategy.
-* Zuul: Proxy load balancer.
+* Zuul: Proxy load balancer, we are using eureka for service discovery, so Zuul is not relevant for this test.
+Anyway I keep it because the service could be extend to support the consume of multiple api using only one entry point.
 * Feign: Declarative HTTP client for consume event-service and email-service.
 * Hibernate: I used the Hibernate JPA implementation for data access.
 * H2 database: In memory embedded database